The first Double Dragon

 - Degraded Boss: Happens during the final two stages in both the arcade and NES versions, where the bosses from the first two stages appear as regular grunts.
 The "degraded" versions are generally just as tough and sometimes have just as much health as the boss versions.

-- Demoted to Dragon: In the NES version, Machine Gun Willy goes from being the main bad guy to being the last enemy Billy fights before the final battle with his brother Jimmy.
+- Demoted to Dragon: In the NES version, Machine Gun Willy goes from being the final boss to simply being the last enemy Billy fights before the final battle with Jimmy.

 - Evolving Attack: The NES version gives Billy new moves as he gains experience points from fighting enemies.

-- Expy: The character illustrations drawn for the first Famicom/NES game makes Billy and Jimmy Lee look like clones of Kenshiro and Raoh.
+- The concept art for the Famicom/NES version makes Billy and Jimmy Lee look like clones of Kenshiro and Raoh.

-- Foreshadowing: Jimmy Lee is among Marian's kidnappers in the opening of the NES version (instead of Machine Gun Willy like in the arcade version), although his palette is different from one used in the final battle (he has blue hair instead of blond and lighter skin).
+- Foreshadowing: Jimmy Lee is among Marian's kidnappers in the opening of the NES version (instead of Machine Gun Willy like in the arcade version).

 - Head Swap: The boss characters in the arcade game.
 The Mission 1 boss is a black head-swapped version of Abobo with a mohawk, slightly larger eyes and a beard who could easily pass himself off as Mr. T, while the Mission 2 boss is a head-swapped Lee brother in green clothing.